Two students working in our Sports hall at our Main Campus.

 About this course

-You’ll study the human anatomy and physiology, looking at the mechanics of musculoskeletal injury.
+You’ll study human anatomy and physiology, looking at the mechanics of musculoskeletal injury.
 We’ll teach the therapeutic methods used to promote healing and a return to activity and sport, while helping you to develop a critical understanding of theoretical and practically relevant issues for sports therapy and rehabilitation.

 As an applied and vocational degree, there’s a strong focus on giving you opportunities to apply your skills and knowledge to real-world situations and scenarios.
 You’ll complete professional work placements as part of your degree, which give you the chance to gain valuable professional experience in a sports therapy and rehabilitation setting.